cabouman/mbirjax/docs/source/quick_start.rst

   - Then run ``recon_3d = parallel_model.reshape_recon(recon)`` to reshape your reconstruction into ``(rows, columns, slices)`` format.

-  Even the default parameter setting will usually produce a good quality reconstruction,
+  Even the default parameter setting will usually produce a good quality reconstruction.

 - **Tune image quality:**